 Production: eTech’s web team will design and develop the new site piece by piece.
 As each major piece is finished, we will email a link or file to the department for review.
 The email will include a list of elements to review, a list of elements to ignore, and a deadline for sending feedback to eTech.

-Launch: The new website will launch at the end of the 10th week of the production cycle.
+Launch: The new website will launch at the end of the eighth or tenth week of the production cycle.

 Training and user accounts: As soon after launch as is convenient for you, contact eTech to set up a training session for the folks who will be updating your new website.
 This is often a faculty member or the chair, but just as often it’s a member of the office staff.
 Most departments designate at least two people to serve as content administrators; those users will be able to add additional users as desired.